neuropsychology/neuropsychology.R/Course/Introduction.md

 R is the language.
 But it is only a language.
 After installing R, you will also need an editor.
 The most popular is RStudio.

 Click on [this link](https://www.rstudio.com/products/rstudio/download3/) and then on the Download green button of RStudio Desktop (Free Licence).
-Then, choose your platforme (Windows, MacOS or Linux).
+Then, choose your platform (Windows, MacOS or Linux).

 ## Let's go!